-Travel Nurses are Raising Awareness this October for Breast Cancer Awareness Month
+Travel Nurses Raise Interest in October Breast Cancer Awareness

 The Fall season is perhaps the most important time of year for breast cancer awareness.
 The Susan G. Komen Foundation finished 23 races for the cure in September and anticipates 41 more this October, which is designated Breast Cancer Awareness Month.
 Races, walks and fundraising are key ways for survivors, family members and healthcare providers not only to feel like they are doing something important, but also to celebrate life before, during and after cancer.
 It can be truly inspiring to march arm-in-arm with the many breast cancer survivors who are leading active and rewarding lives.